The Contiguous Art Gallery Problem is in {\Theta}(n log n): Technical Overview

-Our algorithmic improvement arises from three key ideas.
 For any $x \in [1, n + 1)$, let $\nex{x}$ denote the maximal value $v$ such that there exists a guard $(g, [u, v])$.
-Our first idea is to construct a set $X$ of points along $\partial P$ with the property that there exists some $x \in X$ for which the greedy algorithm---obtained by recursively applying $\nexFunc(\cdot)$---yields an optimal solution.
-We construct a set $X$ of linear size and compute it in $O(n \log n)$ time.
-This result alone improves the running time of~\cite{theEnemy,merrild2024contiguous} to $O(n^3 \log n)$, as it suffices to compute what they call a revolution for each $x \in X$.
+We define a \emph{revolution} of $x$ as the sequence of guards obtained by applying $\nexFunc$ recursively until the point overtakes $x$.
+Our first contribution is to construct a set $X$ of points along $\partial P$ with the property that there exists some $x \in X$ for which its revolution yields an optimal solution.
+We construct a set $X$ of linear size and compute it in $O(n \log n)$ time which already yields a $\tilde{O}(k n^2)$-time algorithm using the revolution techniques from~\cite{theEnemy,merrild2024contiguous,biniaz2024contiguous}.

 Our second idea is a sliding-window algorithm that, for an ordered pair of indices $(i, j)$, repeatedly increments $i$ or~$j$ until $i = n + 1$.
 We use the sliding window to compute $\nex{x}$ for all $x \in X$ in $O(n \log n)$ total time using only $O(n)$ space.
-By recursively applying the sliding-window procedure, we obtain an $O(k n \log n)$-time algorithm.
+By applying the sliding-window procedure $k$ times, recursively, starting with $X$ we obtain an $O(k n \log n)$-time algorithm.

-Our final and most technical idea refines this approach.
-We partition $\partial P$ into intervals such that, for each interval $[x_1, x_2]$, the function $\nex{x}$ on the domain $[x_1, x_2]$ can be described by a constant-complexity function.
-This observation was present in~\cite{theEnemy, RobsonSpaldingZheng2024_AnalyticArcCover}, where they use $O(n^3)$ intervals which they compute in near-cubic time.
-We show that $O(n)$ such intervals suffice, and compute them in $O(n \log n)$ time.
-We can combine these functions with our sliding-window procedure to create an algorithm that computes, for all $x \in X$, their full greedy sequences under the $\nexFunc$ function in $O(n \log n)$ total time---producing an optimal solution to the \contArt problem.
+Our final idea is by far the most technical, and deviates most from~\cite{theEnemy,merrild2024contiguous,biniaz2024contiguous,RobsonSpaldingZheng2024_AnalyticArcCover}.
+We partition $\partial P$ into a \emph{linear} number of intervals such that, for each interval $[x_1, x_2]$, the function $\nex{x}$ on the domain $[x_1, x_2]$ can be described by a constant-complexity function.
+Given this function representation, we show how to lazily apply and implicitly evaluate the \nexFunc function to all $x \in X$.
+For some arbitrary $x \in X$ we compute its revolution and suppose that it has size $k'$.
+Then either $k = k'- 1$ or $k = k'$.
+By our lazy evaluation technique, we show how to verify in $O(n \log n)$ time whether there exists a $\hat{x} \in X$ whose revolution has size $k' - 1$.
+Given $\hat{x}$, we can compute the optimal solution by computing its revolution, using $O(n \log n)$ total time.